-Patenthuis specializes in EPO oppositions, in other words: European patent opposition procedures.
+Patenthuis specializes in EPO opposition, in other words: European patent opposition procedures.
 We represent patent proprietors as well as opponents.

-Anybody who believes a European patent was granted incorrectly, may filed opposition for a period of nine months following the grant.
+Anybody who believes a European patent was granted incorrectly may file an opposition.
+The opposition period is nine months following the grant.
+This is a strict deadline which can’t be extended.

-The patentability of the claims is then re-evaluated, considering arguments submitted by the opponent or opponents.
+In opposition, the patentability of the claims is re-evaluated.
+The arguments submitted by the opponent or opponents are then considered.

 There is a further advantage to EPO oppositions, at least for the opponent.
-If opposition is unsuccessful, you still have the possibility to try to obtain patent revocation later in the various national courts.
-This allows, for instance, to search harder for stronger for more prior art.
-This prior art can then be used in the subsequent national procedures.
+If opposition is unsuccessful, the opponent still has the possibility to try to obtain patent revocation in the various national courts.
+This allows, for instance, to search harder, for stronger prior art, so that a stronger case can be presented.
+The opposite is not the case: if a patent is revoked in opposition, the owner can not use the national court systems to obtain a grant anyway.

 Opponents and representation

-Parties not having a residence in the EPC member states need to be represented by a European Patent Attorney.
+However, parties not having a residence in the EPC member states need to be represented by a European Patent Attorney.
 There is no such requirement for parties having a residence in one of those member states.
-However, it is very strongly recommended also for those parties to be represented.
+Due to the complexity of the oppostion at EPO it is, however, it is very strongly recommended also for those parties to use a European Patent Attorney.

 Timing of opposition

-Opposition is a procedure provided by the European Patent Convention (EPC).
-It allows to centrally revoke a granted patent in Europe.
-The procedure needs to be started within nine months from the date of grant of a European patent.
+Opposition needs to be filed within nine months from the date of grant of a European patent.
 This is a very strict, non-extendible deadline.

-All the arguments need to be submitted as well within this deadline.
-Considering that there may be significant preparatory work, you are advised to contact Patenthuis soon as possible, preferably at least 2-3 months before the nine-month deadline.
+All the arguments need to be presented as well within this deadline.
+Often there is a lot of preparatory work to be done.
+Therefore, please contact Patenthuis soon as you are considering filing an opposition, preferably at least 2-3 months before the nine-month deadline.

-EPO opposition proceedings take place at the EPO offices in The Hague (Netherlands) or Munich (Germany)
+EPO opposition proceedings take place at the EPO offices in The Hague (Netherlands) or Munich (Germany).
+We can easily drive to either location.

 An opposition procedure usually involves two rounds of written arguments and usually ends with oral proceedings.
-Immediately at the end of the oral proceedings a decision is taken.
+Immediately at the end of the oral proceedings a decision is taken and announced.

 The losing party may appeal the outcome of the opposition.
-This needs to be done within 2 months.
+An appeal needs to be filed within 2 months.
 Patenthuis will also be happy to represent you during the appeal proceedings.

 Grounds of opposition